 - Appropriate provisions are made to protect the privacy of subjects and to maintain the confidentiality of data;

-- Where some or all of the subjects are likely to be vulnerable to coercion or undue influence, appropriate additional safeguards have been included to protect the rights and welfare of these subjects; and
+- When some or all of the subjects are likely to be vulnerable to coercion or undue influence, such as children, prisoners, individuals with impaired decision-making capacity, or economically or educationally disadvantaged persons, additional safeguards have been included in the study to protect the rights and welfare of these subjects. ; and

-Consistent with applicable law and regulation, the IRB shall establish procedures for reviewing research proposals not exempt from review, to include procedures for continuing periodic review of research proposals initially approved.
-It is the University investigator's responsibility to comply with procedures established by the IRB and to keep the IRB informed of any proposed changes in the research that may affect risk to human subjects.
+Consistent with applicable law, regulation, and policy, the IRB shall establish procedures for reviewing and approving Research proposals, making Exemption determinations, and for continuing periodic review, when applicable, of Research proposals initially approved.
+It is the University investigator's responsibility to comply with procedures established by the IRB and to keep the IRB informed of any proposed changes in the Research that may affect risk to Human Subjects.

-Documentation of IRB activities is maintained by the Office of Research Services for at least three years following the completion of research and includes the following:
+Documentation of IRB activities is maintained by the Office of Research Compliance for at least three years following the completion of Research and includes, but not limited to, the following:

-- Documentation of actions taken through procedures of expedited review;
+- Documentation of actions taken through procedures of Exemption determination, Limited Review, Expedited review, and Full Board review;

 - Minutes of meetings in sufficient detail to show attendance; actions taken; vote on these actions for, against, and abstaining; basis for requiring changes in or disapproving research; and a written summary of the discussion of controverted issues and their resolution;